-You can be seriously injured if your belt is buckled in the wrong place like this.
-In a crash, the belt would go up over your abdomen.
-The belt forces would be there, not on the pelvic bones.
-This could cause serious internal injuries.
-Always buckle your belt into the buckle nearest you.
+You can be seriously injured if your belt goes over an armrest like this.
+The belt would be much too high.
+In a crash, you can slide under the belt.
+The belt force would then be applied on the abdomen, not on the pelvic bones, and that could cause serious or fatal injuries.
+Be sure the belt goes under the armrests.